Aligned Spins: Orbital Elements, Decaying Orbits, and Last Stable Circular Orbit to high post-Newtonian Orders: Energy and Angular Momentum Loss

 In the appendix of \cite{Tessmer:Hartung:Schafer:2010}, the transformation of $\vct{v}$ was incorrectly implemented at 2PN point mass level.
 The gauge term in {Eq.
 (A2) of \cite{Damour:Gopakumar:Iyer:2004}} has to be reproduced, and finally reads

-The operator ${\cal P}$ projects onto the transverse traceless part of the radiation field $h_{ij}$, see Section 7 of \cite{Tessmer:Hartung:Schafer:2010}, and for convenience, the superscript $(0+2)$PP+PP stands for the 2PN point particle contribution solely of the leading-order gravitational wave polarisation $\xi_{+,\times}$ with velocities and distances modified according to Eqs. (\ref{Eq::Gauge_X}) and (\ref{Eq::Gauge_T}).
-All the distances and velocities in Eqs. (\ref{Eq::Mass2})--(\ref{Eq::Curr5}) have to be understood as harmonic variables with covariant spin supplementary condition, and we express the results for energy and angular momentum loss in ADM coordinates from now on for the remaining sections of the paper.
+The operator ${\cal P}$ projects the radiation field $h^{\rm TT}_{ij}$ onto the polarisation tensors, the subscripts $n$ and $v$ means contraction of free indices with those of the unit normal vector or the velocity, respectively -- see Section 7 of \cite{Tessmer:Hartung:Schafer:2010}, and for convenience, the superscript $(0+2)$PP+PP stands for the 2PN point particle contribution solely of the leading-order gravitational wave polarisation $\xi_{+,\times}$ with velocities and distances modified according to Eqs. (\ref{Eq::Gauge_X}) and (\ref{Eq::Gauge_T}).
+All the distances and velocities in Eqs. (\ref{Eq::Mass2})--(\ref{Eq::Current5}) have to be understood as harmonic variables with covariant spin supplementary condition, and we express the results for energy and angular momentum loss in ADM coordinates from now on for the remaining sections of the paper.

 The next section applies expressions of the far-zone flux of energy and angular momentum of the binary and provides differential equations of the binding energy